Rag & Frass Farm

-If interested, please visit our website to read our Apprenticeship Handbook, COVID-19 guidelines, and find the application link.
+If interested, please visit our website to read our full Apprenticeship Handbook, COVID-19 guidelines, and find the application link.

 Meals: Yes, food (lots of veggies and all the staples) is provided!
 We keep a very well-stocked farm kitchen and eat a lot of veggies from the farm.
 Often people do their own thing for breakfast, lunch is communal and we share in the cooking and cleanup.
 Dinner is often together with rotating cooks, but this is up to the group.
 We also have access to great farm products (meat, dairy, fruit, etc.) from farming friends and the market.
 Please see handbook for full details.

 Stipend: Apprentices will be paid $1400-1600/month to offset any personal costs you may have while learning and working on the farm, in addition to room and board.
 We offer a week's paid vacation in August, and significant discretionary bonuses upon completion of the full season.